Experimental Hydrometeorology Laboratory

 If you are interested in Science, Technology, Engineering, and Mathematics (STEM), you are welcome to join us in scientific initiation or postgraduate research projects.

-A hydrological model assimilates atmospheric precipitation fields to determine water distribution in the soil's upper layer.
-A path model facilitates surface water movement (non-infiltrated water) to rivers.
+The hydrological model assimilates atmospheric precipitation fields to determine water distribution in the soil's upper layer, and a path model facilitates the movement of surface water (non-infiltrated water) to rivers.

-A landslide model calculates the conditional factor of safety (for moistened soil), employing a logistic probability distribution function to track landslide evolution.
-Additionally, a river section model, based on trapezoidal stream sections, estimates river water levels to assess overflow risks on floodplains.
+The landslide model calculates the conditional factor of safety for moistened soil using a logistic probability distribution function to track landslide evolution.
+Additionally, a river section model, based on trapezoidal stream sections, estimates river water levels to evaluate overflow risks on floodplains.

 Optical flow techniques are employed to advect thunderstorm rainfall fields, enabling short-term forecasting up to three hours ahead with 15-minute intervals.
-Results are visualized as a movie with frames at 15-minute intervals, verified point by point against previous results.
+Results are visualized as a movie with frames at 15-minute intervals, and each frame is verified against previous results.

 These factors contribute to a risk model, defined as the product of hazard conditional probability, population exposure, and vulnerability.
-In areas prone to risk, such as Brazilian hillsides or floodplains, hazard and risk concepts are often interchangeable.
-However, hazard implies inaction, exposure, and risk management, including mitigation measures in vulnerable areas.
-Risk may vary from tolerable to catastrophic, depending on control measures.
+In risk-prone areas, such as Brazilian hillsides or floodplains, the terms hazard and risk are often used interchangeably.
+However, hazard implies a potential threat, while risk encompasses management and mitigation measures for vulnerable areas.
+Risk can range from tolerable to catastrophic, depending on the control measures implemented.

-Atmospheric precipitation, obtained from the Hydro-Estimator/NOAA satellite, is the primary driver of these models.
+Atmospheric precipitation data from the Hydro-Estimator/NOAA satellite drive these models.
 A digital surface elevation model, such as SRTM/NASA data, defines boundary conditions.
-Water balance assessments evaluate surface soil stability and moisture content, crucial for understanding hydrometeorological hazards like floods and landslides.
-Outputs, such as conditional probability distributions for landslides and floods, inform risk assessments and managerial decisions in regional domains.
+Water balance assessments evaluate surface soil stability and moisture content, which are crucial for understanding hydrometeorological hazards such as floods and landslides.
+Outputs, including conditional probability distributions for landslides and floods, inform risk assessments and managerial decisions in regional contexts.

-Initially applied in Rio de Janeiro and surrounding areas, future iterations may expand to include other regions.
-Current versions incorporate rainfall data from South America.
+Initially applied in Rio de Janeiro and surrounding areas, future iterations may expand to other regions.
+Current versions incorporate rainfall data from across South America.

 Content outline